mgmeyers/obsidian-snippets-plugin/README.md

 ## Observations

 This prototype is super experimental; I've written it because I wanted to use python inside obsidian.
-Forgive me for my bad Javascript; I don't really know it.

 ## Developers